benvonh/benvonh/README.md

 - 🤖 **[Robot Operating System 2](https://docs.ros.org/en/foxy/index.html)** enthusiast

-- 🤝 Integrator of ROS2 in the **[CAN Open Robot Controller](https://github.com/UniMelbHumanRoboticsLab/CANOpenRobotController)** stack
+- 🤝 Instigator for implementing ROS2 in the **[CAN Open Robot Controller](https://github.com/UniMelbHumanRoboticsLab/CANOpenRobotController)** stack

 In completing my undergrad degree, I will study for a semester in an exchange program at the **Technical University of Munich**, Germany.